syncfusion-content/wpf-docs/wpf/DateTimePicker/Getting-Started.md

 ## Show watermark when value is null

 If you want to display the watermark text instead of null value, use the [NoneDateText](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeBase.html#Syncfusion_Windows_Shared_DateTimeBase_NoneDateText) property to setting the watermark text.
-You can enable it only by setting the [IsEmptyDateEnabled](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeBase.html#Syncfusion_Windows_Shared_DateTimeBase_IsEmptyDateEnabled) property as `true`, [ShowMaskOnNullValue](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeEdit.html#Syncfusion_Windows_Shared_DateTimeEdit_ShowMaskOnNullValue) property as `false` and `NullValue` property as `null`.
+You can enable it only by setting the [IsEmptyDateEnabled](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeBase.html#Syncfusion_Windows_Shared_DateTimeBase_IsEmptyDateEnabled) property to `true`, [ShowMaskOnNullValue](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeEdit.html#Syncfusion_Windows_Shared_DateTimeEdit_ShowMaskOnNullValue) property to `false` and `NullValue` property as `null`.
 The default value of `NoneDateText` property is `string.Empty`.

 {% tabs %}
 {% highlight xaml %}